electricbookworks/electric-book/_docs/output/epub-output.md

 A common use case for this is books with end-of-book endnotes.
 To create end-of-book endnotes using kramdown footnotes you must put all content with endnotes in one markdown (and therefore HTML) file.
 This file is too large for sensible epub use, so splitting is important.
 Sigil is smart enough to update your internal links when you run 'Split At Markers'.

 > **NB: Before running Split At Markers: save, close, and reopen your epub.** At least till Sigil 0.9.3, there is [an issue with updating internal links when using Split At Markers](http://www.mobileread.com/forums/showthread.php?p=3277498#post3277498).
 In order for internal links to update correctly, Sigil must *first* have rewritten all link paths to HTML files according to its `../Text/` folder structure (e.g. the links to chapters in a Table of Contents file).
 Sigil only rewrites all these paths when an epub file is opened.
-So to make sure links are udpated when running Split At Markers, you need to save, close, and reopen the epub first.
+So to make sure links are updated when running Split At Markers, you need to save, close, and reopen the epub first.
 This [may be fixed from Sigil 0.9.5](http://www.mobileread.com/forums/showpost.php?p=3277552&postcount=11).

-## Mobi conversion
+### Mobi conversion

 These days, you should not need to create a mobi file for Amazon.
 It's better to upload an epub and let Amazon convert it.
+This is largely because Amazon will convert to several formats for different user devices, and it's best that Amazon has your original epub to convert from.

 If you really do need a mobi file, we recommend putting your EPUB into the [Kindle Previewer](http://www.amazon.com/gp/feature.html?docId=1000765261), which automatically converts to mobi using Kindlegen and saves the mobi file to a folder beside your epub.